New York’s Dependable Behavior Analyst

 Lastly, you are entrusting us to teach socially valid and evidence-based interventions to develop compensatory life skills that last throughout your child's development.

 The Goal of ABA Is To Identify “Why” (Function) a Behavior Occurs and To Determine its Function As Well as To Develop Effective Behavioral Strategies.

 Challenging behavior may occur for one or more of the following reasons:

-Behavior Analysts systematically assess behavior, determine why the behavior occurs, test the hypothesis (if appropriate), develop behavioral interventions to replace the unwanted behavior with an appropriate alternative behavior, as well as develop a reliable measurement system to monitor the effectiveness of such interventions.
+Behavior analysts systematically assess behavior, determine why the behavior occurs, test the hypothesis (if appropriate), develop behavioral interventions to replace the unwanted behavior with appropriate alternative behavior, as well as develop a reliable measurement system to monitor the effectiveness of such interventions.